winter-yuki/LambdaRPC.kt/README.md

 ## Service as a library

 λRPC does not use standalone declarations to generate code (native).
-It uses user-defined (and project-specific) data structures and default or custom serializers instead.
+It uses library-specific data structures and default or custom serializers instead.

 Functions can receive and return other functions as first-class objects.
 Provided lambdas are executed on the client